After our February 2015 recce of numerous explorers’ well it was decided to select one of them for a well refurbishment project.

 A team of 11 set out from El Caballo, 60 kilometres east of Perth and camped the night near Moorine Rock.
 We reached Koorarawalyee around 8.30 a.m. and set up camp below the rock.

-Anna, Peter and helpers from the Koora Retreat had been busy providing some great facilities – a long drop, solar powered, enviro toilet, a fire ring with swivel barbecue plate, and plenty of water.
+Facilities included a long drop, solar powered, enviro toilet, a fire ring with swivel barbecue plate, and plenty of water.

-After introductions at the campground the team started on clearing vegetation away from the harvest walls.
+The team started on clearing vegetation away from the harvest walls.
 Read more about the method of ‘harvesting’ water from granite rocks.

 Steve put his masonry skills to use in a number of places.